sunkken/hongkong/nlp_model_considerations.md

 ## Phase 3 — Lightweight NLP (only if baseline+slicing insufficient)
 Two routes:

-Option A — Managed LLMs (Google Gemini)
+Option A — Managed LLMs (Google Gemini, GPT, Claude)
 - Pipeline: chunk → (optional) embed → relevance filtering → classification.
 - Steps:
-  1. Chunk each document into overlapping chunks (e.g., 2k–4k token chunks with 20% overlap).
+  1. Chunk each document into overlapping chunks (e.g., 20k–40k token chunks with 20% overlap for moderate context; larger if long-context confirmed).
   2. Compute embeddings for each chunk (embedding model e.g., `text-embedding-3-small` or sentence-transformers locally).
   3. Use the auditor-opinion category queries to retrieve top-k relevant chunks per doc.
   4. Send only those relevant chunks to the LLM for classification or use a zero-shot prompt to get a structured JSON output.